TheSoftwareHouse/github-favourites/README.md

 Test utils and mocks, ie. ThemeProvider mock

 #### `theme`
-Default Theme definition and variables, ie colors, font sizes, defualt margins etc.
+Default Theme definition and variables, ie. colors, font sizes, default margins etc.

 #### `other`
 Tests are placed in the same directory as tested functionality.